-Resource Description Pearson Realize This is the state adopted textbook for elementary social studies.
-Students can access the textbook online, and the online version has other features such as videos and interactive visuals.
-Maps101 This online resource provides access to access to maps, animations, videos, games, & activities.
-Google Earth This site allows students to view 3D representations of the Earth.
+Resource Description Google Earth This site allows students to view 3D representations of the Earth.
 Students can view satellite images and aerial photographs of various cities and landscapes from different angles.
 Britannica School This is an information resource for elementary students.
 It has encyclopedia articles, multimedia, primary sources, games, and other learning resources that support student learning.
 World Book Online World Book contains thousands of informational articles with illustrations, videos, interactive maps, and activities.
 Learn 360 This online resource provides access to a wide variety of videos to help in learning more about social studies concepts.
-BrainPOP This resource offers learning a variety of animated videos for leaning social studies content as well as activities and games students can use to learn in a fun way.

 Pebble Go This resource provides access to books for reading and learning more about concepts in the social studies content.